Testing light-traces-mass in Hubble Frontier Fields Cluster MACS-J0416.1-2403: Existing Mass Models of MACSJ0416

 \cite{joh14} modeled all 6 HFF clusters using pre-HFF data, and analyzed the resulting mass and magnification properties of the reconstructions.
 They followed the parametric approach by utilizing \lenstool~to find the best solution for the mass distribution in the clusters.
 They assigned a PIEMD to each cluster member, and to two cluster-scale components.
 The best solution was found through an iterative process of running an MCMC algorithm at each step.
 The final model was computed under image plane optimization, meaning the differences in the observed and model predicted positions were optimized in the lens plane.
 The authors report a smaller mass inside the $z = 2$ critical curve than \cite{zit13} because of different redshifts used in each model.

 \cite{ric14} adopted a strong- and weak-lensing approach to find the mass distribution of MACSJ0416.
-They used \lenstool~with dual pseudo-isothermal elliptical (dPIE) mass profiles for each cluster member, and two cluster-wide mass clumps placed in the regions of high galaxy number density.
+They used \lenstool~with dual pseudo-isothermal elliptical (dPIE) mass profiles for each cluster member, and two cluster-wide mass clumps placed in the regions of high galaxy number density plus a third halo for a lower-redshift galaxy not belonging to the cluster.

 \cite{jau14} used \lenstool, which assigns a dPIE mass profile to cluster galaxies, and cluster wide components.
-Based on the HFF data the authors identify 34 new multiply imaged systems, for a total of 61, comprising 181 individual lensed images.
+Based on the HFF data the authors identify 51 new multiply imaged systems, for a total of 68, comprising red 194 individual lensed images.
 Their best model produces lens plane rms of $0.68$\arcsecond~for 149 images of 57 most securely identified sources.

 \cite{gri15} used a parametric method called GLEE.
 They considered a range of ways of parametrizing the mass distribution in the cluster, and found that the best fit was obtained with a model that has two cored elliptical pseudo-isothermal mass distributions to represent the dark matter and 175 galaxy-size dual pseudo-isothermal mass distributions with the mass-to-light scaling with luminosity.
-Their model reproduces the positions of 30 spectroscopically confirmed lensed images very well, with lens plane rms of 0.3\arcsecond.
+Their model reproduces the positions of 10 image systems, totalling 30 spectroscopically confirmed lensed images very well, with lens plane rms of 0.3\arcsecond.
 Their results are largely in agreement with previous reconstructions of the shape of the mass distribution.
 A comparison with simulated galaxy clusters with total masses similar to that of MACSJ0416 shows that the former contain considerably less mass in subhalos in their cores relative to MACSJ0416.

 \cite{die15} used a hybrid approach to reconstruct the mass distribution of MACSJ0416.
 Three separate mass models were made for the galaxy component of the lens, two following the light traces mass assumption and the third linking every galaxy to a circularly symmetric NFW distribution.
 The rest of the mass distribution was modeled by a free-form method.
 These mass models showed a bimodal mass distribution, similar to the X-ray emission distribution, except for small offsets in the two peaks.
 Collisional effects such as dynamical friction are believed to be the reason behind the offsets between X-ray and dark matter distributions.
 In addition, a flat mass profile was found on medium distance scales surrounding the two peaks of the mass distribution, likely because of tidal forces, projection effects, or possibly self interacting dark matter.
 The authors find that overall light traces mass in MACSJ0416.